Kareem21/testmodules/README.md

 # Taking only the relevant modules you want
-- If the module is ready to go, you can take it and spin up a new Docker image with just the module(s) and then you can deploy this docker image somewhere (Render, Digitalocean etc) and host it on behalf of the client.
+- If the module is ready to go, you can take it and spin up a new Docker image with just the module(s) and then you can deploy this docker image somewhere (Render, Digitalocean etc) and host it on behalf of the client. more explanation on this later

+# Database configuration

+- default login/pw admin:admin

+- For now, a dummy DB is created and used.
+Sometimes for testing you might want to con